Peer Review Process/ Policy

 2. TYPE OF PEER REVIEW

 JKTP employs double-blind peer review.
 Authors and reviewers remain anonymous to each other throughout the entire review process.
 Authors must ensure that their manuscript file is fully anonymized before submission — all author names, affiliations, acknowledgments, funding statements, and any other identifying information must be removed from the manuscript file and placed in a separate title page file.
-The editorial team verifies anonymization before sending manuscripts to reviewers.

 3. REVIEWER SELECTION